 Transportation

 The Keystone-Odessa community is presently served by a system of two-lane roadways.
 Gunn Highway is a primary north/south roadway with Boy Scout, Patterson and Race Track Road all serving in that similar capacity.
 Van Dyke, Lutz-Lake Fern, Tarpon Springs, North and South Mobley roads all provide east to west travel.
 Several other significant roadways serve the community: Hutchinson, Tobacco, Lakeshore, Lake LeClare Roads are just a few.
-In recent years, the Veterans Expressway has been constructed through the community providing limited access at Van Dyke, and Hutchinson Roads.
-In 2001, the Suncoast Expressway will tie into the Veterans Expressway with an improved intersection at Van Dyke Road and eventually an access to Lutz-Lake Fern Road.
+In recent years, the Veterans Expressway has been constructed through the community providing limited access at Van Dyke, and Hutchison Roads.
+The Suncoast Expressway is the northern extension of the Veterans Expressway.
+Within the Keystone-Odessa area an improved intersection has been constructed at Lutz-Lake Fern Road.

 These limited access facilities should be seen as relief for the heavily traveled roadways in the Keystone-Odessa community, particularly for Gunn Highway, which serves Pasco County travelers, as well as Hillsborough County.

 The Keystone-Odessa community borders both Pasco County and Pinellas County, both of which are experiencing suburban growth close to the Keystone-Odessa area.
-The Suncoast Expressway, the improved Dale Mabry, and U.S. 41 Highways all provide or will provide substantial north/south access between Hillsborough and Pasco Counties.
-East-west traffic from Pinellas has limited choices, but an extension to Linebaugh Avenue into northern Pinellas will eventually provide an additional choice for travelers headed into Hillsborough County.
+The Suncoast Parkway, the improved Dale Mabry, and U.S. 41 Highways all provide substantial north/south access between Hillsborough and Pasco Counties.
+East-west traffic from Pinellas has limited choices, however the connection of State Road 584 and Forest Lakes Boulevard, and Linebaugh Avenue into northern Pinellas provides an additional choice for travelers headed into Hillsborough County.
+The community supports the expansion of the Suncoast Parkway to 6 lanes (3 lanes in each direction) to relieve traffic through the Keystone-Odessa Community Plan area.

 Residents want to retain the existing roadways as two-lane facilities geared to primarily serve local traffic.
 While it is understood that over time some changes to roadway configuration may be needed for safety, the residents want to limit those changes to turn lanes, pedestrian/equestrian crossings or traffic control mechanisms rather than widening the roadways.

 Gunn Highway will be identified as a County roadway, which cannot be widened further due to social, economic, policy and environmental constraints.
 The identified and designated constrained corridors list found in the Transportation Element will also be recognized.
-The provision to eliminate the truck route on Gunn Highway from the Pasco County Line to Van Dyke, when the Suncoast Corridor is completed, will beis enforced.
+The truck route on Gunn Highway from the Pasco County Line to Van Dyke is enforced as set out by the adopted Hillsborough County Truck Route Ordinance.

 Equestrian trail connections are important and should be considered in-line with future improvements.
 Measures such as traffic calming, inter-modal connections to disperse impacts, and diverting traffic to the Suncoast Expressway are also to be considered.